Meph1587/LostGrimoire/README.md

 `getAffinityOccurrences(uint16 affinityId)`returns the occurrence of an affinity across the entire collection (rarity)

-`getWizardAffinities(uint256 wizardId)` returns the list of affinities of a wizard based on
+`getWizardAffinities(uint256 wizardId)` returns the list of affinities of a wizard based

-`getWizardIdentityAffinities(uint256 wizardId)` returns the list of identity affinities of a wizard based
+`getWizardIdentityAffinities(uint256 wizardId)` returns the list of identity affinities of a wizard

-`getWizardPositiveAffinities(uint256 wizardId)` returns the list of positive affinities of a wizard based
+`getWizardPositiveAffinities(uint256 wizardId)` returns the list of positive affinities of a wizard

 `getWizardAffinityCount(uint256 wizardId, uint16 affinity)` returns how many times a wizard has an affinity